Generating and Exploring S-Box Multivariate Quadratic Equation Systems with SageMath: Rijndael S-box coded in Sage

-Now one can already evaluate the product $\Byt{x}\Byt{y}$ in Sage with the commands: \begin{sageverbatim} E3 = x * y eqs3 = E3.list() latex(eqs3) \end{sageverbatim} In the second line we used the \lstinline|list()| attribute to get the coefficients of each power of $t$ in equation \lstinline|E3|.
-With the last command \lstinline|latex(eqs3)| one gets a list of the equations printed in a form ready to copy-and-paste directly into a \LaTeX\ document.
+Now one can already evaluate the product $\Byt{x}\Byt{y}$ in Sage with the commands: \begin{sageverbatim} E3 = x * y eqs3 = E3.list() \end{sageverbatim} In the second line we used the \lstinline|list()| attribute to get the coefficients of each power of $t$ in expression \lstinline|E3|.
 Due to the usage of the quotient ring, \lstinline|E3| is of degree 7, the length of list \lstinline|eqs3| (the number of coefficients) is 8.
-With Sage we have gotten the following equations which compare with the system of equations with number (3) in the paper of Cui \etal~\cite{cui2014:aes}:
+The terms we have gotten with Sage compare with the right-hand sides (rhs) of the system of equations with number (3) in the paper of Cui \etal~\cite{cui2014:aes}

-These equations are practically identical to equations (3) of the paper of Cui \etal, with the only difference being in the order of summands within each equation.
-The equations (\ref{e:eqs3}) are terms of the Sage \emph{object} list \lstinline|eqs3|.
-In the enumeration the zeroth term of the list (\lstinline|eqs3[0]|) is the constant term of the polynomial, the first (\lstinline|eqs3[1]|) is the coefficient of the term of first order and so on.

 Cui \etal\ proceeded with the generation of the next set of equations for Rijndael's S-box, the affine transformation.
 From equation (\ref{e:affx}) setting $\Byt{z} = A(\Byt{y})$ it follows